janmichaelyu/cg-ef-datahub/README.md

         /cg-ef-slushapp
 **...**

-Unzip or clone this **cg-ef-datahub** repo onto your local machine.
+Clone this **cg-ef-datahub** repo onto your local machine.
 You will now have a `/cg-ef-datahub` folder with the contents described above.

 You can replace the `*anon*.csv` input files with your actual source CSV files, as described above, making sure they have the same structure.